aspose-tasks-cloud/Aspose.Tasks-Products/tasks/java/_index.md

 ﻿---
-title: Create Project Management Tools using cURL via REST API
-description: Perform project creation, scheduling, resource, task & attributes management in cloud using cURL commands via REST API
+title: Cloud Java SDK to Read & Convert MS Project & Oracle Primavera Files
+description: Create, modify, read, and convert MS Project and Oracle Primavera projects in your applications using Platform Independent Java Cloud SDK
-weight: 20
+weight: 30
-url: /curl
+url: /java
 ---

 {{< blocks/products/pf/main-wrap-class >}}
-{{< blocks/products/pf/upper-banner h1="Use cURL to Create & Manipulate Project Data in Cloud" h2="Perform project creation, scheduling, resource, task & attributes management in cloud using cURL commands via REST API." logoImageSrc="/headers/aspose_tasks-for-curl.png" pfName="Aspose.Tasks" subTitlepfName="Cloud for cURL" downloadUrl="" >}}
+{{< blocks/products/pf/upper-banner h1="Java Cloud SDK to Create & Manage MS Project & Oracle Primavera files" h2="Create, modify, read, and convert MS Project and Oracle Primavera projects in your applications using Platform Independent Java Cloud SDK." logoImageSrc="/headers/aspose_tasks-for-java.png" pfName="Aspose.Tasks" subTitlepfName="Cloud Java SDK" downloadUrl="" >}}

-{{< blocks/products/pf/main-container pfName="Aspose.Tasks" subTitlepfName="Cloud for cURL" >}}
+{{< blocks/products/pf/main-container pfName="Aspose.Tasks" subTitlepfName="Cloud Java SDK" >}}

-{{< blocks/products/pf/sub-menu logoImageSrc="/sdk/aspose_tasks-for-curl.png" liveDemosLink="" PricingLink="https://purchase.aspose.cloud/pricing" buyLink="https://dashboard.aspose.cloud" docsLink="https://docs.aspose.cloud/tasks" directDownloadLink="https://github.com/aspose-tasks-cloud/" liveDemosLink="https://products.aspose.app/tasks/family" >}}
+{{< blocks/products/pf/sub-menu logoImageSrc="/sdk/aspose_tasks-for-java.png" PricingLink="https://purchase.aspose.cloud/pricing" buyLink="https://dashboard.aspose.cloud" docsLink="https://docs.aspose.cloud/tasks" directDownloadLink="https://github.com/aspose-tasks-cloud/aspose-tasks-cloud-java" liveDemosLink="https://products.aspose.app/tasks/family" >}}

 {{< blocks/products/pf/tab-content >}}
-<p>Aspose.Tasks Cloud for cURL helps you access project management file format files hosted on the cloud storage for processing and manipulation within your cloud-based applications.
-Currently, Aspose.Tasks Cloud for cURL supports the popular Microsoft Project (MPT, MPP, MPX) and Primavera P6 (XER, XML) file formats.
-You can convert your cloud project files to various file formats, such as HTML, PDF, XPS, XLSX, CSV, TXT and image formats (BMP, PNG, JPEG, TIFF, SVG).</p>
-<p>Aspose.Tasks Cloud for cURL allows you to work with project assignments, project tasks, project resources, project calendars, project calendar exceptions, project extended attributes, VBA, time-scaled data and various other properties of cloud projects.</p>
+<p>Aspose.Tasks Cloud Java SDK helps software developers to create cloud based Java apps that can easily handle project management related tasks underlying Aspose.Tasks REST APIs.
+It enables users to interact with their Microsoft Project and Primavera files hosted on the cloud with ease.
+It makes it easy to access, read and convert these files to other supported file formats without any external software.</p>
+<p>Several popular project management related file formats such as MPP, MPT, MPX, and Primavera P6 (XML, XER) are fully supported by Aspose.Tasks Cloud Java SDK.
+It is also possible to convert these to supported file formats such as HTML, BMP, JPEG, PNG, SVG, TIFF, TXT, CSV, XLSX, XPS, and PDF.
+You can easily manage files uploaded to Aspose.Tasks Cloud Storage or any other cloud storage.</p>
+<p>The Aspose.Tasks SDK has included supports for several important features related to project document creation and manipulation, such as assigning or removing tasks from a project, adding or removing or updating task to a project, inserting or removing project calendar, getting project calendar items, working with calendar exceptions, task links handling, working with outline codes and extended attributes, create or update project online, working with VBA, manage time-phased data and so on.</p>
 {{< /blocks/products/pf/tab-content >}}

 <!--Diagrams Start-->